donatagiglio/Argovis/README.md

 This script retrieves profiles in a region and time period of interest.
 You can choose to retrieve just the BGC profiles or all profiles with the core variables (temp/psal/pres).
 Retrieving Deep Argo data is coming soon.
 The data are saved as netCDF files and plots are made showing profile locations, profile plots and profile QC plots if you are using the BGC call.
 Inputs:  region, time period, pressure range and examples2run(either BGC or T/S/p).
 The region can either be defined as a simple box (lon_min, lon_max, lat_min, lat_max) or it can be copied from the URL of a shape drawn in the Argovis browser.
 Times can be entered in two different formats:  specific_months or from_to.
 From_to is pretty straight forward:  you enter a starting and ending month.
 Specific months allows you to see the same specified months over the years of interested.
 In other words, if you specificy 1:3 for months and 2017:2019, the data returned will be for the January, February and March of 2017, 2018 and 2019.
 Outputs:  data from the region comes back as a structure named 'data_out'.
 The data is saved in a netCDF file(s) for each profile and for each variable.
 Plots are made showing the location of the profiles and profile plots for each available variable (temp, psal for core variables, and doxy, chla, etc. for BGC variables).
 If it is a BGC profile, the profile QC plots will also be shown.

+Argovis_get_bgc_profiles_in_shape_example_v2.m
+This script retrieves BGC profiles in a region and time period of interest.
+The region can either be defined as a simple box (lon_min, lon_max, lat_min, lat_max) or it can be copied from the URL of a shape drawn in the Argovis browser.
+A time period is set by entering years, months of interest as well as exact ending years and month.
+Outputs:  data from the region comes back as a structure named 'data'.
+The data is saved in a netCDF file(s) for each profile and for each variable.
+Plots are made showing the location of the profiles and profile plots for each available BGC variable (doxy, chla, etc. for available BGC variables) as well as the profile QC plots.

+Argovis_metadata_example.m
+This script retrieves profile metadata globally for a time period of interest and plots the location of the profiles, a histogram of the maximum pressure reached in the temperature profiles and the timeseries of positioning system used by the float.
+Inputs:  start and end times are entered in days, months and years.
+Outputs:  metadata comes back as a structure named 'data_out'.
+Plots are made showing the location of the profiles, the evolution of the positioning system for each profile over time and a histogram of the maximum pressure reached for each temperature profile.